MiquelMarinoEspinosa/Racing-Car-Katas/HtmlTextConverter .md

 - Mock `FileTextManager` in the `fake class`
     - mock `fopen` and remove `fopen` method override
     - mock `fgets` and remove `fgets` method
+    - mock `FileTextManager` with not empty file expectations

 ### Conclusions